mikara89/cap-nodejs/libs/cap-nest/README.md

      `abstractions/`.
   2. Export a `providers` array with appropriate `provide` tokens.
   3. Register your module with `CapModule.forAdapters()`.

+- Initialization options (new)
+  - The module supports an optional `init` object that lets adapters perform one-time setup during application bootstrap (create DB schema, create queues/topics, run migrations, etc.).
+The shape is defined as `InitOptions` in `abstractions/initializer.interface.ts` with flags:
+    - `autoInit?: boolean` — shorthand to request default initialization.
+    - `createSchema?: boolean` — storage adapters should create schema/tables.
+    - `createQueues?: boolean` — transport adapters should create queues/topics.

+  - Usage examples:

+    ```ts
+    // using raw provider arrays
+    CapModule.forRoot({
+      storage: storageProviders,
+      transport: transportProviders,
+      init: { createSchema: true, createQueues: true },
+    });

+    // using adapter modules convenience helper
+    CapModule.forAdapters(
+      StorageAdapterModule,
+      TransportAdapterModule,
+      { createSchema: true }, // forwarded to forRoot()
+    );
+    ```

+  - Notes:
+    - Adapters opt-in by implementing an `initialize(options?: InitOptions): Promise<void>` method on the classes they expose (e.g. your `useClass` implementations).
+    - The core module will detect `initialize` and call it with the `init` options if provided.
+Adapters that don't implement `initialize` are unaffected.

 - Contributing
   - Keep runtime library code free of `any` where possible; use `unknown` for